mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

 ### Avoid Vendor Prefixes
 For sites that are using a build tool like Grunt or Gulp, we can skip vendor prefixes in the css in favor of using the [PostCSS Autoprefixer plugin](https://github.com/nDmitry/grunt-postcss).
 It will automatically determine what prefixes are necessary based on browser support requirements and only include the necessary ones.
-If you build the auto-prefixer into a tooling-chain, don't do it on every compile during dev, it takes a minute.
+If you build the auto-prefixer into a tooling-chain, don't do it on every compile during dev, it can slow down your build time.

 ### Use relative units for font-sizing.
 Prefer relative units like `rem` or `em` for font-sizing.
 This allows for more flexible, more maintainable font styling.